 A Dutch sprint queen who dominated the pool in the 2000s, holding world records and winning Olympic gold with her explosive freestyle speed.

-Marleen Veldhuis announced herself to the swimming world not as a child prodigy, but as a late-blooming force of nature.
-She didn't make her first Dutch national team until she was 21, but once there, she rewrote the record books.
-Specializing in the frantic, all-out sprint of the 50-meter freestyle, Veldhuis combined raw power with a technically superb start and turn.
-At her peak, she was virtually unbeatable in European waters, amassing a staggering haul of continental titles.
-Her crowning moment came at the 2008 Beijing Olympics, where she anchored the Dutch 4x100m freestyle relay team to a stunning gold medal and a world record.
-Known for her intense focus and competitive fire, Veldhuis's career was a testament to the idea that supreme fitness and technical precision could make a swimmer the fastest woman in the water, even if just for 24 seconds.
+Marleen Veldhuis anchored the Dutch 4x100m freestyle relay team to a gold medal and a world record at the 2008 Beijing Olympics.
+She did not join the Dutch national team until age 21.
+Specializing in the 50-meter freestyle, she combined raw power with a technically superb start and turn.
+At her peak, she dominated European waters, amassing a staggering haul of continental titles.
+Her intense focus and competitive fire drove a career that proved supreme fitness and technical precision could make a swimmer the fastest woman in the water for 24 seconds.

 1965–1980